tamaw/tamaw/README.md

 <h1 align="center">Hi, I'm Tama 👋</h1>

-## About
+### About

+My GitHub contains projects, experiements & learnings.
 Current interests are Nix, Haskell with a bit of F# and Kubernetes.

-My GitHub contains projects, experiements & learnings.

 Follow me on socials for updates.